dracudev/questlog-app/docs/architecture/frontend-tcd.md

 - **Hybrid Architecture**: Perfect balance between static generation and dynamic interactivity
 - **Islands Architecture**: Ship minimal JavaScript, only for components that need interactivity
-- **SEO Optimization**: Server-side generation for excellent search engine visibility
+- **SEO Optimization**: Server-side rendering for excellent search engine visibility and dynamic content
 - **Performance**: Zero JavaScript by default, progressive enhancement approach
 - **Framework Agnostic**: Can integrate React, Vue, Svelte, or other frameworks as needed
 - **Developer Experience**: Modern tooling with TypeScript, Vite, and hot module replacement